 Other diagnostic tests for NMOSD include:

-We do not know the cause of NMOSD.
+Experts don’t know what causes NMOSD.
 It was once thought to be a form of MS. Our doctors and researchers are active in the ongoing research that has broadened the understanding of NMOSD.

 We now know that most children with the symptoms of NMOSD produce autoantibodies (immune proteins) that attack myelin oligodendrocyte glycoproteins (MOG).
 This protein is found on the outside of cells in the central nervous system and helps protect the myelin sheath.
 Children with these autoantibodies have an anti-MOG associated disease.